 Set of fibrous materials and all the substances (fillers, glues, colors, various additives, etc.) that make up the paper.

-It is the act of imprinting a sign, an image, etc. on the surface of the tissue canvas through the pressure or percussion of an instrument called a punch (in wood, bronze or copper).
+It is the act of imprinting a sign, an image, etc. on the surface of the wove cloth through the pressure or percussion of an instrument called a punch (in wood, bronze or copper).

 Paper manufactured by re-using post-consumer waste, that is paper already previously printed and used.
 The percentage of recycled material may vary and virgin cellulose may be added to improve printability and whiteness.
 Recycled paper can be bleached through a chemical process known as de-inking.